slu4coder/Arduino-Nano-PC/README.md

 # Arduino Nano Personal Computer - Squeezing Blood from a Stone

-I am pushing the limits of how much you can get out of a single Arduino Nano as few as possible additional logic ICs:
+I am pushing the limits of how much you can get out of a single Arduino Nano and as few as possible additional logic:

 Sketches and schematics of my minimalistic 'Arduino Nano Personal Computer': 320x200 pixels of VGA monochrome (optional: 16 colors) output and PS/2 interface on a single Arduino Nano with just 1 (2) logic IC.